osrf/rmf_demos/docs/ignition.md

 # Install ignition from source

+Note!
+ROS2 Foxy is recommended since it includes a fix in urdfdom that breaks builds

 Until ignition-dome gets released (Estimated end of 2020) it is needed to build it from source.
 To do so: